-On September 30th, 2022, the Washington State Auditor’s office completed its annual audit of Pierce County Housing Authority’s financials for FY2021.
+SEPTEMBER 30, 2022 – the Washington State Auditor’s office completed its annual audit of Pierce County Housing Authority’s financials for FY2021.
 This audit report is open to the public and available at:

 To find the results for PCHA, or any other public entity, type the organization’s name into the search parameters.

-On March 11th, President Biden signed the American Rescue Plan Act of 2021.
+MARCH 11, 2021 – President Biden signed the American Rescue Plan Act of 2021.
 Part of that plan includes funding for Emergency Housing Vouchers (EHV’s).
 The Department of Housing and Urban Development (HUD) has awarded 62 of these vouchers to the Pierce County Housing Authority (PCHA).

 Emergency Housing Vouchers are to assist individuals and families who are experiencing: